 A chemical peel is a dermatological solution that is used to improve and smooth the appearance and texture of the skin on the face, neck or hands.
 A chemical peel begins with a chemical formula that is applied to the skin to remove dead skin cells while stimulating the production of new skin cells.
-The peel causes the skin to slightly blister and eventually peel off exposing a new, regenerated layer of dermis that appears smooth and healthier than ever!
-After the peel, fresh skin is slightly more sensitive to the sun, however this is only temporary.
-With a customized treatment for each client, Dr. Tadros can guarantee that you will be looking your best with a new, youthful glow.
+The peel causes the skin to slightly blister and eventually peel off exposing a new, regenerated layer of the dermis that appears smooth and healthier than ever!
+After the peel, fresh skin is slightly more sensitive to the sun, however, this is only temporary.
+With a customized treatment for each client in our NYC & NJ cosmetic clinic, Dr. Tadros can guarantee that you will be looking your best with a new, youthful glow.

 CHEMICAL PEEL IN DEPTH

 When is a chemical peel appropriate?

 Chemical peels are used to treat a number of conditions including:

 - aging skin (wrinkles, sun spots, sagging skin)

 - fine lines and wrinkles

 - Superficial or “lunch-time facial” peel: This treatment works best to improve the appearance of rough, dry skin and mild skin discoloration.
 A cosmetic peel can also refresh the appearance of the skin on the face, neck, chest or hands.
 A mild acid, like Alpha-hydroxy, is applied to penetrate the outermost layer of the skin as it gently exfoliates.
 Ideal candidates are individuals who have minor issues with the condition of their skin.